 We encourage companies to use appropriate discretion as they interact with defense users and peer participants.
 We want your capabilities to be understood, but your IP and/or trade secrets will remain protected.
 Rest assured that anything shared with the Hyperspace Challenge team will be used only for purposes of screening, vetting, and selecting applicants for full participation.

-After the Hyper Accelerator Week in November, your company may be assigned a Government Liaison who will continue to assist in your company’s pursuit of rapid acquisition or contracting opportunities.
+After the Hyperspace Challenge, your company may be assigned a Government Navigator who will continue to assist in your company’s pursuit of rapid acquisition or contracting opportunities.
 This person will help broker follow-on meetings, navigate submission processes, and generally vouch for you within the defense community.
 Because there are many ways a company’s technology might reach end users within the defense community, we can’t prescribe exactly what will happen and a precise timeline, but our commitment is to help you move as quickly as possible to a real business relationship over three to six months post-accelerator.

 - Business Development Lead (CEO for many startups)